Depth gauge: 600m

 We can only descend further, enduring the deepening weight of history—

-Even if the truth of our pain is buried ten thousand meters deep.
+Even if the truth of our pain is buried ten thousand meters below.